Node-Virtualization/node-virtualbox/README.md

 # Controlling the guest OS

+## A note about security :warning:

+`node-virtualbox` is not opinionated: we believe that _you know best_ what _you_ need to do with _your_ virtual machine.
+Maybe that includes issuing `sudo rm -rf /` for some reason.

+To that end, the `virtualbox` APIs provided by this module _take absolutely no steps_ to prevent you shooting yourself in the foot.

+:warning: Therefore, if you accept user input and pass it to the virtual machine, you should take your own steps to filter input before it gets passed to `virtualbox`.

+For more details and discussion, see [issue #29](https://github.com/Node-Virtualization/node-virtualbox/issues/29).

 ## Running programs in the guest

 This method takes an options object with the name of the virtual machine, the path to the binary to be executed and any parameters to pass:

 ```javascript
 var options = {
   vm: "machine_name",